 But if you’re a beginner, your body needs more time to get used to climbing and bouldering.
 If you’re climbing too often, it doesn’t matter how good your technique is or the quality of your warm-up.

-If your body isn’t ready to climb, you’re going to get injured.
+If your body isn’t ready to climb, you will get injured.
 Simple as that.

 What list of bouldering tips would be complete without sidepulls and underclings?

 Even on beginner bouldering problems, there will be individual holds you can’t grip vertically.

 Sidepulls, as the name implies, has an opening on the side.
 Underclings have an opening on the bottom.